 If the first thing you think is “rain” when someone says the word “cloud,” chances are you’re in need of a little education on the world of cloud computing.
-It’s a complicated space, so you’re not wrong to feel a little intimidated.
+It’s a complicated space, so it’s okay to feel a little intimidated.

 But we’ve put together a small list of basic cloud terms that will get you through a quick conversation by the punch bowl at a cocktail party.
 Bonus: you can learn them all in about 10 minutes before you head out the door.